 Rabbi Joseph H. Krakoff

-Nira Lev holds two M.A degrees from Hebrew University and Tel Aviv University and is a graduate of the Post-Graduate Leadership Training Program from NYU.
-For over 30 years she has been teaching Hebrew, Bible and Literature, training teachers and presenting workshops nationwide, lecturing on Bible at Elderhostels and developing curricula for students and teachers.
-She is the author of several Hebrew textbooks and publications and was the editor of the Hebrew monthly Ivriton.
+holds two M.A degrees from Hebrew University and Tel Aviv University and is a graduate of the Post-Graduate Leadership Training Program from NYU.
+For over 30 years she has been teaching Hebrew, Bible and Literature, training teachers and presenting workshops nationwide.
+She is the author of several Hebrew textbooks and of several publications and was the editor of the Hebrew monthly Ivriton.
 She currently teaches at Oakland University.
 She is a recipient of the Berman Outstanding Professional Service Award and of the Schochet Outstanding Teacher Award.

 Professor Howard Lupovitch

-Rabbi Doctor Mitch Parker is the Rabbi of B’nai Israel Synagogue, as well as a practicing child psychologist.
-He has been teaching for more than 30 years and recently completed a 10-year, in-depth study of the Torah with students in the JLearn (formerly FedEd) program.
+is the new spiritual leader of B’nai Israel Synagogue, as well as a practicing child psychologist.
+He has been teaching for more than 30 years and recently completed a 10-year, in-depth study of the Torah with students in the FedEd program.

-Amalia Poris graduated from Beit Berel Teacher’s College in Israel.
+graduated from Beit Berel Teacher’s College in Israel.
 She started her career in the Israeli Defense Force, teaching Hebrew to new immigrant soldiers.
 She has been teaching Judaic Studies in Jewish Day Schools for 28 years and is currently a teacher and a Hebrew Language coordinator at Hillel Day School.
-She is participating in a special Master Hebrew Teacher’s program at the Hebrew College in Boston.
+She participates in a Master Hebrew Teacher’s program at the Hebrew College in Boston.

 Dr. Justin Sledge

-Rebecca Starr received her undergraduate degree in Education and Judaic Studies and a Master’s Degree in Social Work and Jewish Communal Service from the University of Michigan.
+received her undergraduate degree in Education and Judaic Studies and a Master’s Degree in Social Work and Jewish Communal Service from the University of Michigan.
 She served as the Director of Education and Programming at Northern Hills Synagogue in Cincinnati and Assistant Director of Federation’s Alliance for Jewish Education.
 Rebecca currently serves as an independent educational consultant and an instructor for Melton.
-She also works at Camp Ramah in Canada in the summer.
+She also works at Camp Ramah in Canada, during summers.